OpenFurry/honeycomb/spec.md

 experience for uploading or writing works, as well as the best experience for those who will read the works.
-While there may be the ability to upload images and media, the primary focus should be on stories, articles, novels, and papers. honecomb.cafe, the first implementation, should cater primarily to the furry subculture.
+While there may be the ability to upload images and media, the primary focus should be on stories, articles, novels, and papers.
+[honeycomb.cafe](http://honeycomb.cafe), the first implementation, should cater primarily to the furry subculture.

 ## Specification